ialbluwi/11102-s26/genai.md

 ## What is considered 'healthy Use of GenAI'?

-You want to balance two things:
+You want to avoid the following two issues:

-1. **Don't be helpless.** If you are stuck, having GenAI help is better than remaining stuck.
+1. **Helplessness.** If you are stuck, having GenAI help is better than remaining stuck.
-2. **Don't be over-helped.** If you rely too much on GenAI, you will not learn and you will not be able to solve problems on your own when GenAI is not available.
+2. **Over-help.** Understanding how GenAI solved an exercise is not the same as being able to solve it on your own.
+If you rely too much on GenAI, you may find yourself in a situation where you understand solutions, but cannot generate them on your own.

 Below are some general guidelines to help you get to the right balance.